mj2984/CCM_Complex/README.md

 Step 1: Run "CCM_PreProcessor_Data.jl" in Julia to perform pre-processing on the training data stored in "Pre_processed_data/trainset.txt".
 This will output a post-processed data at "Post_processed_data" with the same name.

-Step 2: Run "CCM_Model_Optimized.py" in Python to train the model.
+Step 2: Run "CCM_Model_Complex.py" in Python to train the model with Complex Valued Neural Networks (or "CCM_Model_Optimized.py" for the one without Complex Value support).